Vida Blue | |

 Charity work

-In 1971, Vida Blue accompanied Bob Hope on his USO Christmas tour of Vietnam and other military installations.
-Blue remains active, working for numerous charitable causes including Safeway All Stars Challenge Sports,[25] automobile donations,[26] celebrity golf tournaments,[27] and charities for children.[28]
+In 1971, Blue accompanied Bob Hope on his USO Christmas tour of Vietnam and other military installations.
+Blue remained active, working for numerous charitable causes including Safeway All Stars Challenge Sports,[52] automobile donations,[53] celebrity golf tournaments,[54] and charities for children.[55]

-Blue has also been active promoting baseball in Costa Rica.[29]
+Blue was also active promoting baseball in Costa Rica.[56]

 See also